This site requires a more recent version of Adobe Flash Player to function properly.

 Time Warner Cable is the second largest U.S. cable operator, providing consumers and businesses with pay-TV, broadband and digital voice (VoIP) services.
-The company primarily makes money through monthly subscription fees for its services, advertising carried on some its channels and on-demand and pay-per-view programming.
+The company primarily makes money through monthly subscription fees for its services, advertising carried on some of its channels and on-demand and pay-per-view programming.

-Time Warner Cable has agreed to merge itself with Comcast, the largest pay-TV operator in the U.S. Both the companies are currently awaiting regulatory approval for the proposed merger.
-If the merger goes through, it would take combined entity's pay-TV market share to 30% and also generate more than $1.5 billion annually in operational efficiencies.
+Time Warner Cable has agreed to merge itself with Comcast, the largest pay-TV operator in the U.S. Both companies are currently awaiting regulatory approval for the proposed merger.
+If the merger goes through, it would take the combined entity's pay-TV market share to 30% and also generate more than $1.5 billion annually in operational efficiencies.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE